boazbk/tcs/lec_04_code_and_data.md

 We now turn to describing the proof of  [eff-bounded-univ](){.ref}.
 To do this, it is of course not enough to give a Python program.
-Rather, we need to show  how we compute the function  $EVAL_{s,n,m}$  by a NAND-CIRC program.
+Rather, we need to show  how we compute the function  $EVAL_{s,n,m}$  itself using a NAND-CIRC program.
 In other words, our job is to transform, for every $s,n,m$, the Python code above to a NAND-CIRC program $U_{s,n,m}$ that  computes the function $EVAL_{s,n,m}$.

 > # { .pause }